Ranz-Lab/drosophila-w1118-TE/README.md

 ## 📦 Data Access

-The analyses use single-nucleus RNA-seq data from *D. melanogaster* **w1118** testes together with a strain-matched de novo genome assembly and manually curated TE annotation.

-Raw sequencing data, the genome assembly, TE annotation, and processed expression matrices will be made available through the associated NCBI BioProject and data repositories.
+Single-nucleus data was obtained from the Fly Cell Atlas.
+The *w<sup>1118<sup>* genome assembly and raw Nanopore and Illumina sequencing reads will be made available through the associated NCBI BioProject and data repositories.
 Accession information will be added upon public release.